 The University Council represents the Erasmian community at the most central level.
 By asking questions, giving advice and being a critical friend, the University Council aims to achieve the vision of "Creating Positive Societal Impact, the Erasmian way".
-The University Council 2019-2020 will therefore be working on a more healthy, diverse, inclusive, and sustainable university to Create Positive Societal Impact.

 The 12 student and 12 staff members are divided over six committees to enhance discussion, create progress, and take action.

 All of our committee meetings are public (apart from the Confidentiality Committee)!
 You can join one of our meetings, find the meeting schedule here.